-Governments create the environment that drives decarbonisation, but it is companies that will be the principal vehicles for transitioning to a low-carbon pathway.
+Governments create the environment that drives decarbonisation, but it is companies that will be the principal vehicles for transitioning to a low-carbon economy.

 There is a deeply entrenched relationship between the economy and the use of fossil fuels.
-We need to consider not just the companies that produce fossil fuels, but all those that consume fossil-fuel based energy or partake in activities that emit greenhouses gases as part of their production processes (such as cement production or steel making).
-Ultimately, the climate crisis needs to be tackled through a system-wide pivot towards lowercarbon technologies.
+We need to consider not just the companies that produce fossil fuels, but all those that consume fossil-fuel based energy, partake in activities that emit greenhouses gases (such as cement production or steel making), or the funders of these activities.
+Ultimately, the climate crisis needs to be tackled through a system-wide pivot towards lower-carbon technologies.